awesome-spark/spark-gotchas/09_serialization.md

   sc = SparkContext(serializer=MarshalSerializer())
   ```

-In Spark 2.0.0+, you have to create `SparkContext` before `SparkSession` if you builder or pass it explicitly to `SparkSession` constructor.
+In Spark 2.0.0+, you will need to create `SparkContext` before the `SparkSession` if you use the session builder, otherwise pass it explicitly to `SparkSession` constructor.

 It is also possible, although for obvious reasons not recommended, to use internal API to modify serialization mechanism for specific RDD: